olgrosTrackit/hz-portable-ser-test/README.md

 # hz-portable-ser-test
-A Test for the Hazelcase serialization using the Portable strategy
+A Test for serialization using the Hazelcast Portable interface